 Of course, the above just covers the production process and doesn’t include the various other steps along the way when manufacturing molded plastic parts.
 At Sanwa, our larger process includes prototyping and evaluating, research, testing, and trials — all before we get to the mass production phase.

-And we invite you to be in touch if you have questions.
-Responsiveness and education are at the heart of our philosophy, and we’re always happy to be a resource when it comes to creating high-quality decorative plastic parts.
+We know many companies exist that make film insert molding and IML plastic parts.
+What sets us apart is our dedication to quality and feasibility.
+We invite you to stand out from the competition and be unique in your design and quality!
+And get in touch if you have other questions — responsiveness and education are at the heart of our philosophy, and we’re always happy to be a resource when it comes to creating high-quality decorative plastic parts.